burakgurhan/exploratory-data-analysis/README.md

 # exploratory-data-analysis
-This is a exploratory data analysis for keywords in electronics category of Amazon.
-The data is sourced from Hellium10 and it is estimated data, does not reflect real data.
+This is an exploratory data analysis for keywords in the electronics category of Amazon.
+The project aims to explore features of the most searched keywords in a certain category.
+It helps sellers to better understand the metrics of keywords, such as Fulfillment types, Size Tiers, mean prices, and reviews.
+This may be helpful for all types of Amazon sellers like private label, arbitrage, and wholesale sellers.

+The data is sourced from the Blackbox keyword research tool of Hellium10.
+I select the keywords only for the electronics category and start downloading in descending order.
+It is estimated data and does not reflect real data.
 I did this EDA for educational purposes.

+I